How to Generate Video with Cursor: The Complete 2026 Guide

 --mode image-to-video \

 Why this pairs well with Cursor: Cursor's agent mode already understands your project context — file paths, assets, the page you're building.
-When it generates a hero image, it knows where hero-frame.jpg lives in your repo.
-When it animates it, it knows to embed hero-animated.mp4 in the right <video> tag.
-The full pipeline stays in context.
+When it generates a hero image, it places it in your public/assets/ directory.
+When it animates it, it embeds the <video> tag in the right component, adds a poster attribute pointing to the still, and adjusts the layout for the video aspect ratio.
+The full pipeline — generate, place, embed, style — stays in one agent action inside your IDE.

-The Full Cursor Workflow: Text → Image → Video → Deploy
+The Full Cursor Workflow: Text → Image → Video → Embed

 # 1. Research reference styles